andymabb/Dani-Lee-Arts/README.md

 4. Run "Gulp" - this will:
 * Combine and compress css, js & html and output to 'dist' folder
 * Display pages in local server
-## Changes
+## Note
-Only make changes in the scr folder (except images which are optimised and added directly into the 'dist' folder)
+Images are manually optimised and added directly into the 'dist' folder